 Displacement of Vectors

-The velocity and the position vectors which are of a particle are illustrated in Figure given below.
-The position vector which is denoted by r extends from the origin to the particle.
+The velocity and the Position Vectors which are of a particle are illustrated in Figure given below.
+The Position Vector which is denoted by r extends from the origin to the particle.
 While the velocity vector which is denoted by letter v points in the direction of the particle’s motion.
-The other variables which are appropriate one are for describing a moving particle that can be defined in terms of these variables and the elementary variables as well.
+The other variables which are appropriate are for describing a moving particle that can be defined in terms of these variables and the elementary variables as well.

 The momentum which is denoted by letter p of the particle is equal to the product of the velocity and mass that is v of the particle

-We shall find the momentum which is useful for describing the motion that is of electrons in a system which is extended such as a crystal.
+We shall find the momentum which is useful for describing the motion of electrons in a system which is extended such as a crystal.

-The particle's motion which is moving about a center of force can be described using the angular momentum .
+The particle's motion which is moving about a center of force can be described using angular momentum .
 That is defined to be the cross product of the position and vectors momentum which is given as: